 1. Confidence

-Definition: Responses that demonstrate initiative, assertiveness, and clear boundaries while remaining respectful.
+Definition: Responses that demonstrate initiative, assertiveness, and conviction while remaining respectful.

 Why it’s important for relationships: Confidence sets the tone for mutual respect.
 It signals you value yourself and invites others to treat you accordingly.